muhammadainulfuady/muhammadainulfuady/README.md

 <h2 align="left">Hi 👋!
-My name is Fuady and I'm a Fullstack Deveoloper, from Gresik, East Java</h2>
+My name is Fuady and I'm a Fullstack Deveoloper, From Gresik.
+East Java</h2>

 ###